interbit/docs-interbit/examples/simple-platform/run.md

 ### Generate a set of private and public keys for the `platform-deploy` and `web-auth-endpoint` hypervisors

-1. From the root of the `interbit` repository, generate an Interbit key pair for `platform-deploy` and `web-auth-endpoint`, respectively, with:

-    ```sh
-    interbit keys --filename platform-deploy-keys.json
-    interbit keys --filename web-auth-endpoint-keys.json
-    ```

-  This creates two new files at the root of the `interbit` repository with your public and private key pairs.

-### Set up environment variables for `platform-deploy`

 1. Create a `secrets` directory at the root of the `interbit` repository.

    The `secrets` directory is included in this repository's `.gitignore` file